agneknie/Organised/README.md

 # Technical Brief

 ### Notes
-As of now, the main system window is fixed at 1400 x 900 pixels to preserve the necessary layout.
+ - As of now, the main system window is fixed at 1400 x 900 pixels to preserve the necessary layout.
-There is no way of changing that size (yet!)
+There is no way of changing that size (yet!);

+ - Currently, your database file might be saved in your AppData/Local/Temp folder.
+Be aware, that updating your machine or deleting temporary files might remove your data entirely.
+I recommend backing up the database file in case you accidently delete those files.

 ### Behind Organised
 The back-end of Organised is Java whilst the front-end is made with JavaFX.
 SQLite is used as a local database, to avoid